jan-krecke/marui/README.md

 $ marui .
 ```

+# Limitations

+In the current version (0.1.0), `marui` can only find direct circular imports of Python modules.
+The plan for the next release is to extend this to finding circular import chains of any length using [directed graphs](https://en.wikipedia.org/wiki/Directed_graph) and  [strongly connected components](https://en.wikipedia.org/wiki/Strongly_connected_component).

 # Installation
 At the moment, the best (and only way) to install marui is to clone this repo and to install with `cargo`:
 ```shell